dcarneiro/exsolr/README.md

 # Exsolr

-Rude try to convert the index part of RSolr to Elixir
+Rude try to convert the indexing part of RSolr to Elixir

 ## Installation